Andrés Hurtado de Mendoza, 3rd Marquis of Cañete

 Andrés Hurtado de Mendoza y Cabrera, 3rd Marquis of Cañete (c.
-1500 – March 30, 1561) was a Spanish military officer and, from June 29, 1556 to his death on March 30, 1561, the third Viceroy of Peru.
+1500 – March 30, 1561), also known as El Viejo, was a Spanish military officer and, from June 29, 1556 to his death on March 30, 1561, the third Viceroy of Peru.

 Biography

 Origins and military career

 Andrés Hurtado de Mendoza was born at Cañete into a high-ranking Spanish noble family.
 He was a descendant of Juan Hurtado de Mendoza, Señor de Mendívil.
 Hurtado was guarda mayor (governor) of Cuenca, Spain, and royal chief huntsman of Castile, succeeding his father in both those positions.
 He was also a military officer, serving with distinction in actions in Granada, France and Flanders.
 He accompanied the Emperor, Charles V, to Germany and Flanders.

 After being named viceroy of Peru in 1555, he arrived at Panama, at that time part of the Viceroyalty of Peru.
 Here he delayed his journey to deal with a rebellion of fugitive black slaves.
 He put Pedro de Ursúa in charge of the suppression of the rebels.